 The accounting information is gathered from different sensors into a central accounting repository where it is processed to generate statistical summaries that are available through the EGI/WLCG Accounting Portal.

-Statistics are available for view in different detail by Users, VO Managers, Site Administrators and anonymous users according to well defined access rights.
+Statistics are available for view in different detail by Users, VO Managers, Site Administrators and anonymous users according to well-defined access rights.

 Table 1 provides a summary of the tool covered in this release.